 Poverty can mean having no money in your pocket, your children going to school hungry, or to bed without enough food.
 It can mean not being able to afford a winter coat, or heat your home.
 But it can also be about living for years without work or hope, cut off from opportunities and change.
 And people in poor communities have worse health and shorter life expectancy.
-Changes to the benefits system are causing further problems.
-In addition, there's a lot of blame, stigma and misinformation circulating in the media and elsewhere

 That's why Oxfam works in Wales to overcome poverty, and to tell the truth about it, now and in the long term.

 It used to be said that work was the best route out of poverty, but increasingly it isn't a route out at all.
 Half of Welsh households experiencing poverty have someone bringing home a salary.

 Gender imbalance remains evident across many areas of life in Wales.
 80% of all part time jobs in Wales are held by women, and overwhelmingly they are in low-paid occupations.
 If we're to tackle poverty in Wales, we must also tackle gender imbalance.

 But Wales must also be globally responsible.
 Our carbon emissions are drastically above what they should be for a nation our size.
 And with the a global refugee crisis, it's vital that Wales provides a warm welcome to our fair share of refugees and asylum seekers.

 You can find out more about these challenges, and our proposed solutions by reading our Blueprint for Change or by watching this short video: